Sunbird-Ed/sunbird-perf-tests/sunbird-platform/assign-role/README.md

 ### Test Environment Details:
 1. No of AKS node - 24
-2. No of replica - 8
+2. No of learner service replica - 8
 3. Release version - Release 3.4.0

 **API End Point:**